top of page

 The Nillumbik Trail 2026

-Explore local homes that feel comfortable year-round thanks to smart, sustainable upgrades.
+On Sunday 17 May, visitors had the chance to explore local homes that feel comfortable year-round thanks to smart, sustainable upgrades.
 From improved insulation to energy-efficient systems, see what makes a real difference, and how these choices can also lower energy use and reduce ongoing costs.

 What attendees say